Florida, Carolinas face daunting recovery after Hurricane Ian | Science-Environment

 As of Friday, some 10,000 people were reported unaccounted for in Florida, according to the state's emergency management director.
 He said many of those would likely turn out have merely been displaced and unreachable due to power and phone outages.
 On Sanibel, crews were just making their way to the hard-hit east end of that island on Saturday, "so our situation is that we're still in the search-and-rescue mode," the city manager, Souza, said.

 City officials were aware of nearly 300 households who failed to leave the island as the storm approached and whose whereabouts and well-being were now being checked, he said.
-About 837,000 businesses and homes remained without power as Sunday morning in Florida alone, where more than 2 million customers lost electricity the first night of the storm.
+More than 780,000 businesses and homes remained without power on Sunday afternoon in Florida alone, where more than 2 million customers lost electricity the first night of the storm.

 In central Florida, heavy flooding from rain-swollen rivers and runoff appeared far more extensive than wind damage.
 Insurers braced for between $28 billion and $47 billion in claims from what could amount to the costliest Florida storm since Hurricane Andrew in 1992, according to U.S. property data and analytics company CoreLogic.